schedule-x/schedule-x/packages/timezone-select/README.md

 ## Features

-- **Comprehensive timezone list**: Includes all major IANA timezones
+- **Comprehensive timezone list**: Is based on the IANA db of timezones.
 - **Automatic timezone display**: Shows the current timezone abbreviation (e.g., "EST", "PST", "GMT")
 - **Real-time updates**: When a new timezone is selected, it updates `$app.config.timezone.value`
 - **Conditional rendering**: Only renders when the plugin is enabled